genebe-cli installation

 - Download the latest release (e.g.,

-file to a directory of your choice, such as/path/to/genebe-cli/
+.jarfile to a directory of your choice, such as/path/to/genebe-cli/.

 Running genebe-cli